Felon on supervision accused of having ‘ghost gun’ arsenal

 The proliferation of homemade, untraceable guns is of growing concern to law enforcement and others.

 Washington Attorney General Bob Ferguson has sued President Donald Trump’s administration in federal court in Seattle on behalf of 22 states and the District of Columbia.
-The lawsuit seeks to undo a rule change that would deregulate the publication of instructions for making 3D-printed guns, allowing them to spread on the internet.
+The lawsuit seeks to undo a rule change that would deregulate the publication of blueprints for making 3D-printed guns, allowing them to spread further on the internet.
 Arguments on a preliminary injunction motion to block the rule were held Friday; the judge did not indicate when he might rule.

 Brasfield’s criminal record includes eight felony convictions, including theft and possession of stolen property.
 Before his sentencing on the previous gun charge, he wrote a letter to U.S. District Judge John C. Coughenour, saying that he was a nonviolent person and an animal rights activist and that he had struggled with depression and attention deficit disorder.
 In her own letter, his mother said he had stopped taking medication for those conditions because he was opposed to drug testing on animals.

-“Your Honor, I am not a threat to society,” Brasfield wrote.
+Brasfield wrote that he is not a threat to society.
 “This will most likely be the only time you’ll see me. … There are a large number of people in my life who want to support me and see me succeed.”

 Sign up for Daily Newsletters